EUDAT-B2FIND/md-ingestion/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-###md-ingestion
+### md-ingestion

-The python script manager.py in this directory provides functionality required for ingestion (including OAI harvesting, semantic mapping (see [repo 'md-mapping'](https://github.com/EUDAT-B2FIND/md-mapping)) and uploading to CKAN) of metadata in the [B2FIND portal](http://b2find.eudat.eu/).
+The python script `manager.py` in this directory provides functionality required for ingestion (including OAI harvesting, semantic mapping (see [repo 'md-mapping'](https://github.com/EUDAT-B2FIND/md-mapping)) and uploading to CKAN) of metadata in the [B2FIND portal](http://b2find.eudat.eu/).

-###Preconditions

 The script manager.py uses the classes and functions from

 `B2FIND.py` - classes for JMD management: